Lingo

 • Shorashim (roots) – first and second grade

-• Nitzanim (buds) – third and fourth grade
+• Nitzanim (buds) – second and third grade

-• Anafim (branches) – fifth through seventh grade and our BMitzvah cohort
+• Anafim (branches) – sixth and seventh grade (includes our BMitzvah cohort)

 TEXTploration

-Every learner at Makom Community explores ancient Jewish wisdom every day!
+Every learner at Makom Community explores ancient Jewish Wisdom every day!
 We start with an opening activity to anchor the big ideas in the text in our lives.
 Then we engage in both discussion and activities that delve into the questions that emerge from the text.
-In this way, engaging with ancient Jewish wisdom helps us see who we are now, who each of us can become, and how we can show up for each other on that journey.
-Grades k-4 open their Makom day with 30 minutes of TEXTploration.
-Anafim opens their day with an hour of TEXTploration.
+In this way, engaging with ancient Jewish Wisdom helps us see who we are now, who each of us can become, and how we can show up for each other on that journey.
+Grades k-5th grade spend 30 minutes of their Makom day in TEXTploration.
+Anafim spends an hour of their day in TEXTploration.

 Tefilah: Prayer, Music, and Movement

-Tefilah at Makom includes singing and moving with the music—jumping, dancing, and contextualizing the text of prayers through the use of gestures and sign language to provide deeper understanding.
-Many of the students volunteer to lead parts of the prayer service.
+Tefilah at Makom includes singing and moving with the music – jumping, dancing, and contextualizing the text of prayers through the use of gestures, sign language, and reflection to provide deeper understanding.
+Tefilah is rooted in communal connection and ancestral connection, with singing as a means of engaging with ancient liturgy and developing mindfulness.
+Kids have a strong sense of ownership of their Jewish environment and build a sense of ownership around the prayers, vying for a turn to lead elements of tefilah.
 Some kids sing along loudly, and others move their bodies to the prayers or get cozy.

 Ivrit, Hebrew

 Makom Community’s pedagogy, Jewish Placemaking, creates an immersive environment where Jewish texts, rituals, and customs are woven into our environment and how we interact with each other.
 Our priority in Hebrew learning is focused on decoding and building a vocabulary to access Jewish text and prayer.
-Through play, discussion, the dissection of key words in text study, and the joyful, confidence-building Tefilah experience, we braid Hebrew learning into Makom learning everyday.
+Through play, discussion, the dissection of key words in text study, and the joyful, confidence-building tefilah experience, we braid Hebrew learning into Makom learning every day.
 Tefilah is rooted in communal connection and ancestral connection by singing as a means of engaging with ancient liturgy and developing mindfulness.
-Kids have a strong sense of ownership of their Jewish environment and build a sense of ownership around the prayers, vying for a turn to lead elements of Tefilah.
-Learners begin to learn the Aleph Bet in Garinim and are reading Hebrew and mastering prayers in master the aleph-bet in Shorashim and full Hebrew prayers in Nitzanim and Anafim.
+Kids have a strong sense of self-confidence in their Jewish environment and build a sense of ownership around the prayers, vying for a turn to lead elements of tefilah.
+Learners begin to learn the aleph-bet in Garinim, are mastering the aleph-bet in Shorashim, and are reading Hebrew and mastering tefilot in Nitzanim, Alim, and Anafim.

 Tefilah Mastery

-Mastering a Tefilah is a process that learners go through at their own pace.
-A learner has mastered a Tefilah after a mastery check with a Makom educator where they show that they can read, lead, and make personal meaning out of a prayer.
-We love to celebrate individual students and groups of students as they continue mastering more and more of our Shabbat Tefilah.
+Mastering a tefilah is a process that learners go through at their own pace.
+A learner has mastered a tefilah after a mastery check with a Makom educator, where they show that they can read, lead, and make personal meaning out of a prayer.
+We love to celebrate individual learners and groups of learners as they continue mastering more and more elements of our tefilah.

 Shulchanot Avodah – Project Centers

-At Shulchanot Avodah (project centers), our Garinim and Shorashim learners choose how they’d like to play with ideas from our text or pursue their Hebrew learning.
+At Shulchanot Avodah (project centers), our younger learners choose how they’d like to play with ideas from our text or pursue their Hebrew learning.
 Each project has a different modality, so all learners have a project that interests them!
 Educators circulate during this time, inviting learners to join them and inviting kids into reflection on their creations.
+As learners get older, they start to work together with educators to identify driving questions from the text to guide them in creating longer-term projects reflecting their personal inquiry and interest in Jewish Wisdom.

 Family Learning Showcase

-An opportunity for parents and grandparents to join us at Makom Community to see what our kids have been learning and engage with the question, “How might our family bring this learning home?”
+An opportunity for parents, grandparents, and special friends to join us at Makom Community to see what our kids have been learning and engage with the question, “How might our family bring this learning home?”

 Family Programming